Swimmov/Swimmov/README.md

 - 👯 I’m looking to collaborate on Android Apps
 - 🤔 I’m looking for help with Spring
 - 💬 Ask me about Sports
-- 📫 How to reach me: [link] (linkedin.com/in/dzmitry-kandrykinski-a2b1b7171)
+- 📫 How to reach me: <link> : <linkedin.com/in/dzmitry-kandrykinski-a2b1b7171>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: my dog is Jack Russell Terrier